Trade-offs in Static and Dynamic Evaluation of Hierarchical Queries: Abstract

 Our approach observes the degree of values in the database and uses different computation and maintenance strategies for high-degree (heavy) and low-degree (light) values.
 For the latter it partially computes the result, while for the former it computes enough information to allow for on-the-fly enumeration.

-The main result of this work defines the preprocessing time, the update time, and the enumeration delay as functions of the light/heavy threshold.
-By conveniently choosing this threshold, our approach recovers a number of prior results when restricted to hierarchical queries.
+We define the preprocessing time, the update time, and the enumeration delay as functions of the light/heavy threshold.
+By appropriately choosing this threshold, our approach recovers a number of prior results when restricted to hierarchical queries.

-For a restricted class of hierarchical queries, our approach can achieve worst-case optimal update time and enumeration delay conditioned on the Online Matrix-Vector Multiplication Conjecture.
+We show that for a restricted class of hierarchical queries, our approach achieves worst-case optimal update time and enumeration delay conditioned on the Online Matrix-Vector Multiplication Conjecture.

-\paragraph{Acknowledgements.} This project has received funding from the European Union's Horizon 2020 research and innovation programme under grant agreement No 682588.